 6. Vitamin D

 According to a study published in November in the American Journal of Clinical Nutrition, approximately 10 percent of U.S. adults are vitamin D deficient.
 It’s been found that children with low serum vitamin D levels are more likely to be hospitalized for asthma-related problems than kids with normal levels.
 Studies have also shown that low vitamin D levels in children are closely linked to the actual severity of asthma and allergy symptoms.
 So make sure you get some sun whenever you can and take your vitamin D supplements.
-Natural foods with vitamin D include beef
+Natural foods with vitamin D include beef liver, cheese, egg yolks, oily fish, and dairy products like yogurt.

 The above remedies are meant to reduce the effects of allergens but are not a substitute for medication.
 Please do not stop medications without consulting your doctor.